On the Dominance of Truth-Telling in Gradual Mechanisms

-This paper is closely related to \cite{mackenzie2022} who propose a broad class of dynamic mechanisms, called menu mechanisms, which are robustly incentive compatible for a variety of social rules in environments with private values and no consumption externalities.\footnote{In this paper, we do not impose any restrictions on preferences other than completeness and transitivity.} In menu mechanisms, the agents are asked to report their favorite (i.e., most preferred) \textit{assignments} in a sequence of menus.
-For this type of information revelation, a truth-telling option always exists, even after one has deviated from truth-telling.\footnote{This feature enables the authors to study a more robust version of incentive compatibility that covers off-path histories.} The truth-telling option is unique if the agents always have \textit{strict} preferences.
-Furthermore, they assume the sequence of menus to be \textit{non-repeating} in their results, ensuring that the agents can never provide self-contradicting information.
-Therefore, in environments with strict preferences, these non-repeating menu mechanisms give rise to a specific class of gradual mechanisms.
+\textit{Comparison with \cite{mackenzie2022}.} Focusing on environments with private values and no consumption externalities, \citeauthor{mackenzie2022} study a class of dynamic mechanisms called \textit{menu mechanisms}, in which agents report their most preferred \textit{assignments} in a sequence of menus.
+For this type of information revelation, a truth-telling option always exists, even after one has deviated from truth-telling.
+Notice that this feature enables the authors to study \textit{everywhere dominance}, a more robust version of weak dominance that covers off-path histories.
+When preferences are \textit{strict}, the truth-telling option is unique.
+Furthermore, by assuming \textit{non-repeating} menus, an agent cannot later contradict an earlier report.
+Therefore, in environments with strict preferences, these non-repeating menu mechanisms give rise to a particular subclass of gradual mechanisms.